qiutongMS/msbuild-cross-contamination-research/README.md

 ### The "Precarious" Nature of Workarounds

 Any solution based on MSBuild target coordination is inherently fragile because:
-1. **Requires universal cooperation** - all participants must follow the same conventions
+1. **Property scarcity**: Only 2 properties available, limiting to 2 targets maximum
+2. **Breaks with scale**: Any project needing 3+ custom targets forces property reuse
-2. **Breaks with legacy code** - older targets may use problematic patterns
+3. **Breaks with legacy code** - older targets may use problematic patterns
-3. **Vulnerable to third-party code** - NuGet packages can disrupt the entire scheme
+4. **Vulnerable to third-party code** - NuGet packages can disrupt the entire scheme
-4. **Execution order dependent** - subtle changes in target order can break everything
+5. **Execution order dependent** - subtle changes in target order can break everything

 ## Recommendations